 Finding the Perfect Diet for You

-My first recommendation for anyone struggling to lose weight is always to complete The Myers Way ® Comprehensive Elimination Diet to remove all toxic and inflammatory foods, and identify any personal food sensitivities.
+My first recommendation for anyone struggling to lose weight is always to complete an elimination diet to remove all toxic and inflammatory foods, and identify any personal food sensitivities.
 If you’re eating a diet of processed junk food (yes even junk food labeled, “healthy’, “gluten-free’, “low-calorie”, or “low-fat”!), or foods you have a sensitivity to, you’re continuously damaging your gut, disrupting your hormones, and stressing your immune system, all of which can cause you to gain weight instead of making progress with your weight loss goals.

 Your body was designed to eat and digest real food – meats, vegetables, and fruits – not packaged foods, even those labeled gluten-free.
 When you feed your body processed foods that are calorie dense, nutrient poor, and full of toxic chemicals, it doesn’t function properly.
 Your systems go haywire, the pounds start piling on, you tire easily, and it can become difficult to concentrate.
 Sound familiar?

 The good news is, simply switching to a diet of whole, clean foods that your body can actually digest can reverse all of these symptoms and kickstart your weight loss.
-In fact, for many people completing my guided elimination diet program, The Myers Way® Comprehensive Elimination Diet, the pounds simply fall away as they cut out the junk and remove inflammatory foods such as gluten, dairy, corn, soy, sugar, and eggs.
+In fact, for many people completing an elimination diet program, the pounds simply fall away as they cut out the junk and remove inflammatory foods such as gluten, dairy, corn, soy, sugar, and eggs.

 Then, after your body has had a break from the constant inflammation, and has begun digesting foods the way it was designed to, you can add foods back in one at a time, to figure out which ones you do well with (and can continue eating), and which ones you have a sensitivity to.
 Unlike short-term, cookie cutter weight loss diets, this process will help you discover the perfect life-long diet for your unique needs.